-While marching creates visibility around an issue and is energizing for the community, science advocates need information and tools to continue their activism beyond the day’s event.
+Marching creates visibility around an issue and is energizing for the community.
+To maintain momentum, science advocates need information and tools to continue their activism beyond the day’s event.

 Thus, Science for Georgia was born.